 So what’s next?
 Keep exploring how blockchain technology basics fuel innovation in industries outside of currency.

-This is where the magic actually earns its name.
-Every block is encoded with a unique digital signature—the infamous “hash”—which makes tampering basically impossible without setting off digital alarm bells.
-Once info is entered, changing it is like trying to un-send a text after it’s been read.
-(We’ve all wanted that feature IRL.)
+This is where the Magic actually earns its name.
+Every block gets encoded with a unique digital signature, the infamous “hash”, that makes tampering basically impossible without triggering digital alarm bells.
+Once info’s in, changing it is like trying to unsend a text after it’s been read.
+We’ve all wanted that feature in real life.

 And sure, some critics argue that no system is 100% secure.
 They’re right—nothing is—but a blockchain’s structure doesn’t just detect tampering, it screams about it network-wide.
 That’s a layer of accountability we could use in more places, frankly.